huaminghuangtw/Evergreen-Notes/Permanent-Notes/decision-making.md

 ---
 title: Decision Making
 created: 2024-11-18T09:18:12
-modified: 2025-08-23T04:26:39
+modified: 2025-08-29T08:30:45
 ---

 > _“The decisions of our past are the architects of our present.” — Dan Brown_

-> _“It's better to be boldly decisive and risk being wrong than to agonise at length and be right too late.” — Marilyn Moats Kennedy_
+> _“It’s better to be boldly decisive and risk being wrong than to agonise at length and be right too late.” — Marilyn Moats Kennedy_

 > _“Learn to make non-fatal or easily reversible decisions as quickly as possible.
 Fast (not rushed) decisions preserve usable [attention](attention.md) for what matters.
-It's deliberation—the time we vacillate over and consider each decision—consumes our attention.
+It’s deliberation—the time we vacillate over and consider each decision—consumes our attention.
 Embrace a choice-minimal lifestyle.” — [@ferriss4hourWorkweekEscape2011]_

-> _“I've learned that whenever I decide something with an open heart, I usually make the right decision.” — Maya Angelou_
+> _“I’ve learned that whenever I decide something with an open heart, I usually make the right decision.” — Maya Angelou_

 ---